 Is coffee harmful enough to be restricted?

-Class XII D is having a lecture over coffee - about it's pros and cons.
-Teacher reads, "Coffee has its roots in Ethiopia.
-It enhances alertness and is good for health when taken in adequate amount.
-However, it has been restricted numerous time before also, for instance in Mecca(1511), Italy (16th century), Constantinople(1623), Sweden (1746) and Prussia(1777).
+Class XII D is having a lecture over coffee - about its pros and cons.
+The teacher reads, "Coffee has its roots in Ethiopia.
+It enhances alertness and is good for health when taken in an adequate amount.
+However, it has been restricted numerous times before also, for instance in Mecca(1511), Italy (16th century), Constantinople(1623), Sweden (1746), and Prussia(1777).

 So now, can anyone tell why coffee has been banned?"